Samxarifa/Event-Lookup-Tool/README.md

 bun run index.ts
 ```

-This project was created using `bun init` in bun v1.2.2.
+This project was created in bun v1.2.2.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.